-Valley of the Gods
+14. Valley of the Gods

-Take the valley of the gods road offshoot and connect with the 261 to come back to the 163.
+Take the Valley of the Gods road offshoot and connect with the 261 to come back to the 163.

-Canyon de Chelly
+15. Canyon de Chelly

-Upper and Lower Antelope Canyon
+18. Upper and Lower Antelope Canyon

 I did both the upper and lower and both are worth seeing (I have a comparison written here), as the lower tends to have more colors and the upper has those famous light beams, but only at certain times of day.
 Gear up and prepare for the crowds, do your breathing exercises, and don’t forget to look up.

-The Wave or White Pocket
+19. The Wave or White Pocket

-The next most famous stop in Arizona is usually the wave, famous for the wave-like shape and color of the rock.
-Only about 20 people get permits to see the wave each day, and you’ll need to apply at 9am the day before in Kanab, Utah.
-Since I was in Paige, I opted to see White Pocket instead which almost nobody else was visiting.
+The next most famous stop in Arizona is usually The Wave, famous for the wave-like shape and color of the rock.
+Only 20 people get permits to see The Wave each day, and you’ll need to apply at 9am the day before in Kanab, Utah.
+Since I was in Page, I opted to see White Pocket instead which almost nobody else was visiting.

 Over one week, over two thousand miles, lots of sunrises and sunsets, nights full of stars, and sore legs, this was my American Southwest itinerary.
 It’s one of the greatest adventures I’ve had, and I’m sure it will be for you, too.